Spending 3 days in Paris for the first time? We have

-You can also continue your walk to the Jardin des Plantes to the Institut du Monde Arabe or have a tea at the Tea Room of the Grand Mosque of Paris.
-In the neighbourhood, you can also visit other Paris famous places like the Pantheon or the Luxembourg garden but you will surely not have time to do everything.
+You can also continue your walk to the Jardin des Plantes to the Institut du Monde Arabe or have tea at the Tea Room of the Grand Mosque of Paris.
+In the neighborhood, you can also visit other Paris famous places like the Pantheon or the Luxembourg garden but you will surely not have time to do everything.
 The choice will be yours.

 DINNER-CRUISE OR DRIVE ON THE SEINE